turingschool/career-development-curriculum/module_four/job_search_mentorship_application.md

 Your application will be evaluated using the following rubric, and you must reach a 3 or above in all categories to be approved:

 ### Calendar
 4 = Well Above Expectations:

+* Calendar includes detailed

-3 = Meets Expectations
+3 = Meets Expectations:

 2 = Below Expectations